lisprep/DAKODA-webpage/_events/3_vor.md

 ---
 layout: page
-title: 5.10.2023
+dateDDMMYYYY: 05.10.2023
+dateYYYY-MM-DD: 2023-10-05
-description: "How to visualize and quantify variability in learner language?
+title: "How to visualize and quantify variability in learner language?
 Advantages and limitations of CDST-inspired methods"
-importance: 2
 category: Vorträge

 ---